matsengrp/cft/README.md

 * Input: FASTA file, partis clustering file
 * Intermediate step: tree building, which gets a per-clonal-family FASTA file, and an inferred naive sequence
-* Output: Trees and mutation maps
+* Output: Trees, mutation maps, and a summary `metadata.json`

+Additionally, the `cftweb` directory has a web application for serving up the results of these analyses as a web app.

 ## Setting up the environment